 Josef Tucek is a Czech journalist covering mainly scientific activities and discoveries, inventions, medical research or environmental issues.
 He is based in Prague, Czech Republic.

-Currently he is a health and science editor of the Czech daily Lidove noviny.
+In 2016–2020, he was a health and science editor of the Czech daily Lidove noviny.

 In 2005-2017, he was a member of the Council for the Popularization of Science of the Academy of Sciences of the Czech Republic.
-He still sparticipates in projects that make science more accessible for general public.
+Now he cooperates with The Science Foundation of the Czech Republic and he still participates in other projects that make science more accessible for general public.

-In 2004, Tucek was awarded the Czech Brain prize in a national project oriented to support Czech science and technology development.
+In 2004, Tucek was awarded the Czech Brain Award in a national project oriented to support Czech science and technology development.

 In 1996-1997, Tucek participated in the Nieman Fellowship program at Harvard University, in Cambridge, MA.
 While at Harvard, he mainly studied microeconomics, economics of natural resources, and international environmental policy.
 He was a part of other projects, too, such as the Environmental Journalism Program at Environmental Health Center, Washington, DC, 1992; World Press Institute’s Fellowship Program at Macalester College, St. Paul, MN, 1995; the science journalism program EICOS at the Max-Planck-Institut für biophysikalische Chemie in Göttingen, Germany, 1999; or the Reuters’ training programme Environment in the News, London, UK, 1999.